Complete guide to Ella, Sri Lanka. How to get here, where to stay, what to see and where to eat

 How to get around Ella and its surroundings

 To explore the beauty of this city and its surroundings, you definitely need a means of transport that will give you flexibility throughout the day.
 We would not rely on public transport in this area.
-While it is one alternative that may save you money, it certainly won’t save you time.
+Although it is one option that can save you money, it will certainly not save you time.

-Another alternative is also to rent a tuktuk, which is very popular in Sri Lanka.
-As the weather in this area is very unpredictable, this form of transport can save you from getting soaked to the skin many times.
-However, it is important to take into account that this is a slower mode of transport than a scooter.
+Another alternative is to rent a tuk-tuk, which is very popular in Sri Lanka.
+Since the weather in this area is very unpredictable, this form of transport can often save you from getting soaked to the skin.
+However, it should be noted that this is a slower mode of transport than a scooter.

 The classic tuk tuk in Sri Lanka.

-Another alternative is to hire a driver with a tuktuk who will take you to places you agree with him in advance.
-It is very easy to get in touch with such a driver.
-On our first ride from the train station to our accommodation, the driver who drove us already offered his services.
+Another alternative is to hire a driver with a tuktuk, who will take you to places that you agree on in advance.
+Getting in touch with such a driver is very easy.
+On our first trip from the train station to our accommodation, the driver who took us there offered us his services.

 The last option is to rent a car.
-This is both the most comfortable and the most expensive option.
-Also keep in mind that some places are simply not accessible by car (like the car park at 9 Arches Bridge, or the starting point at Little Adam’s Peak).
+This is the most comfortable and also the most expensive option.
+It is also important to remember that some places are simply not accessible by car (such as the parking lot at 9 Arches Bridge or the starting point for Little Adam’s Peak).

 What to see in and around Ella